 Trinity College Dublin is an equal opportunities employer and is committed to the continued development of employment policies, procedures and practices which do not discriminate on grounds such as gender, civil status, family status, sexual orientation, religion, age, disability, race, membership of travelling community.
-All staff are protected from bullying and harassment under the College Dignity and Respect Policy.
+All staff are protected from bullying and harassment under the University Dignity and Respect Policy.

 Trinity College Dublin is committed to:

 - Ensuring that people with disabilities will be facilitated to give effective performance in the posts that they hold, and will not be disadvantaged by reason of having a disability.

 - Creating a supportive workplace environment which allows employees with disabilities to develop their full potential.